pixfabrik/magrathea/README.md

 ## TODO

-- Actual timing for cycles
+- Cycle blending
-- Support reverse cycles
+- Optimize cycling so we only touch the pixels that need to change

 ## Expanding the ESLint configuration